-The latest submission, in August, 2018, has further demonstrated the substantial improvement of fingerprint recognition software for solutions employing biometric on-card comparison.
-Neurotechnology's new recognition software for use with smart cards platforms has been ranked as:
+Later submission from August 2018 has further demonstrated the substantial improvement of fingerprint recognition software for solutions employing biometric on-card comparison.
+The latest Neurotechnology's recognition software for use with smart cards platforms has been ranked as:

-- the most interoperable PIV Level 1 MINEX III compliant template generator being the 2nd fastest in the top 10 leaderboard;
+- the most interoperable PIV Level 1 MINEX III compliant template generator, being the second fastest in the top 10 leaderboard;

-- almost 2 times improved single finger native accuracy PIV Level 2 (comparing to predecessor on-card comparison submission) MINEX III compliant template generator and matcher each being the second fastest in the top 10 leaderboard;
+- almost 2 times improved single finger native accuracy PIV Level 2 (comparing to the predecessor on-card comparison submission in 2016) MINEX III compliant template generator and matcher each being the second fastest in the top 10 leaderboard;

-- 2.5 times improved two fingers average native accuracy (comparing to predecessor on-card comparison submission) MINEX III compliant template generator and matcher pair;
+- 2.5 times improved two fingers average native accuracy (comparing to the predecessor on-card comparison submission in 2016) MINEX III compliant template generator and matcher pair;

-- circa 1.5 times improved interoperability PIV Level 1 (comparing to predecessor on-card comparison submission) MINEX III compliant template generator and matcher pair.
+- circa 1.5 times improved interoperability PIV Level 1 (comparing to the predecessor on-card comparison submission in 2016) MINEX III compliant template generator and matcher pair.

-Neurotechnology's biometric software demonstrated its compliance with the most recent PIV profile 2nd revision interoperability, native accuracy and ANSI INCITS378 standards compliance requirements.
+Starting from 2015 Neurotechnology's biometric software has constantly demonstrated its compliance with the most recent PIV profile 2nd revision interoperability, native accuracy and ANSI INCITS 378 standards compliance requirements.
 These were verified by NIST on a significantly enlarged data set (compared to the discontinued MINEX Ongoing program) by generating approximately 2 million single finger templates and performing approximately 3 million single-finger matching operations per submission.
 The tables below show the accuracy results for these algorithm submissions:

-- Neurotechnology+0107 – the recent Neurotechnology fingerprint recognition algorithm, designed for use in solutions, based on PC or mobile platforms;
+- Neurotechnology+010A – the recent Neurotechnology fingerprint recognition algorithm, designed for use in solutions based on PC or mobile platforms;

-- Neurotechnology+0206 – the latest Neurotechnology fingerprint recognition algorithm advancement, designed for use in solutions employing card holder biometric verification on Integrated Circuit Cards (smart cards).
+- Neurotechnology+0206 – the recent Neurotechnology fingerprint recognition algorithm advancement, designed for use in solutions employing card holder biometric verification on Integrated Circuit Cards (smart cards).

 |Table 1.
 FNMR values, two fingers, at PIV Level1 compliance FMR ≤ 1 %|